grafana/tempo/docs/sources/tempo/metrics-generator/service_graphs/metrics-queries.md

 sum(increase(traces_service_graph_request_server_seconds_count{client="foo"}[7d])) by (server) > 0
 ```

 In all of the above queries, you can adjust the interval to change the amount of time this is calculated for.
-So if you wanted the same analysis done over 1d:
+So if you wanted the same analysis done over one day:

 ```promql
 sum(increase(traces_service_graph_request_server_seconds_count{}[1d])) by (server, client) > 0